susyhaga/Challanges/README.md

 1. Identify the overall problem
 2. Break it in to smaller tasks
-3. Write psudeo code for tasks
+3. Write pseudo-code for tasks
-4. Convert psudeo code to the programming language of your choice
+4. Convert pseudo-code to the programming language of your choice
 5. Test
 6. Document your solution